The vine growth cycle

-When the first frosts arrive, generally in November, the wine loses its leaves.
+When the first frosts arrive, generally in November, the vine loses its leaves.
 This is when it enters a state known as 'dormancy', which lasts until March.

 Following these months of rest, the vine awakens and the first buds begin to appear.
 Between March and April, the buds burst, a process which is known as ‘bud break’.
 Each bud will give birth to a new shoot.